wotakuro/UnityProfilerIntervalSave/README.md

 It is possible to save the result of Unity profiler by watching the status of Unity Profiler and by calling "UnityEditorInternal.ProfilerDriver.SaveProfile" before over history (300 Frame)<br />

 ## How to record
-Call "Tools->IntervalProfilerSave", then window will appear.<br/>
+Call "Tools->UTJ->IntervalProfilerSave", then window will appear.<br/>
 ※This tool requires ProfilerWindow.

 ![Alt text](/Documentation~/img/IntervalRecordMode.png)